akakonuXO/htb-solutions/README.md

-some ascii might be formatted wrong as i didnt copy the emojis over
+some ascii might be formatted wrong as i didnt copy the emojis over.

+350 flags. sorry guys, all i have saved. :) rest are done but i didnt keep the flags. i would redo it for some money though if interested ;p

+also if ur gonna just copy them dont instant paste it as htb will ban u retards.

 ```Faraday -> FARADAY{ehlo_@nd_w3lcom3!}
 Faraday 2 -> FARADAY{7x7_1s_n0t_@lw4ys_49}